ericfields/StockBot/README.md

 ### Robinhood Authentication

-In order to retrieve stock quote data, you'll need to set the following values in the `robinhood/credentials` directory:
+In order to retrieve stock quote data, you'll need to set the following values in the `credentials` directory:

 * `device_id`: Identifier for the web client, unique between Robinhood clients.
 The value can be found in the cookie named 'device_id' in a robinhood.com web session.
 For a given user, the value should remain unchanged for that particular web browser, even between web sessions.
 You can specify this value in the file `credentials/.device_id` for convenience.